 Another option is the sheet-fed scanner: a scanner that pulls a document through a feed and scans it as the image passes through.
 We do not recommend this type of scanner for old photographs, as they may be damaged as they’re pulled through the feed.
 The scans produced by this type of scanner tend to be lower-quality anyway.

-The cheapest and simplest option is to use a scanner app on your smartphone.
-Conveniently, the MyHeritage app has a built-in scanner that scans your photos and saves them directly to your MyHeritage library, where you can tag them, edit details, and, of course, colorize them.
-This is the fastest and easiest way to get your old black and white photos scanned and colorized.
+The cheapest, simplest, and most portable option is to use a scanner app on your smartphone.
+Conveniently, the MyHeritage app has a built-in scanner that scans your photos and saves them directly to your MyHeritage library, where you can tag them, edit details, and, of course, use the MyHeritage photo tools to improve them.

 Smartphone scanner apps do more than simply take a picture of your photo.
 The MyHeritage app has a cropping and perspective-fixing tool that allows you to avoid glare and shadows and fix distortion.
 With a good smartphone camera, your scan can come out just as good as one produced by a high-quality flatbed scanner.